banukabakulak/IE211_IntroductionToAlgorithms/README.md

 # IE211_IntroductionToAlgorithms

-This is the repository for the Java codes of IE 211 Introduction to Algorithms course....
+This is the repository for the Java/Python codes of IE 211 Introduction to Algorithms course....

 > **Instructor Information:**